-We've documented 21 accessibility features for Bug Fables: The Everlasting Sapling in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Bug Fables: The Everlasting Sapling.
+Strongest in Controls and Reading but also has features in Visual, Getting Started, Difficulty and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Bug Fables: The Everlasting Sapling is a role-play game reminiscent of the Paper Mario games.
 You play three bugs, Vi, Kabbu, and Leif, as they search for The Everlasting Sapling.
 Explore, level-up and take on fun battles in this lovable adventure.

 We've documented 5 accessibility features for Controls in Bug Fables: The Everlasting Sapling which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Specific button operation required to play

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 No Simultaneous Buttons: Only one button or key required at a time, in addition to direction stick(s).